 As you do this, ensure that you are working closely with the people you are seating together to advise them of the seating plan beforehand; if you can seat together people that live in the same household, the better.

-You can also consider having ushers (or signs if you’re capped with no. of people!) to guide your guests to their seats and ensure that proper social distancing is observed, especially at an indoor wedding ceremony during a pandemic.
+You can also consider having ushers (or signs if you’re capped with no. of people!) to guide your guests to their seats and ensure proper social distancing is observed, especially at an indoor wedding ceremony during a pandemic.

 Give a good 10-minute window for each “table group.”
-As crazy as it sounds, having a digital clock by the door helps guests use a universal time and can wait in line/car as necessary.
+As crazy as it sounds, having a digital clock by the door helps guests use a universal time and wait in line/car as necessary.

 An easy option would be to limit your wedding party to just your Maid of Honor (MoH) and Best Man (BM).
 Or, if you’re going to have a couple more bridesmaids and groomsmen, you can have your MoH and BM walk the aisle and have the other members of the wedding party stay in their seats.

-For the wedding rings, what we suggest is that you and your partner will keep each ring in your pockets/ so that when you need it, you were the only ones who touched the rings.
+For the wedding rings, we suggest that you and your partner keep each ring in your pockets/ so that when you need it, you were the only ones who touched the rings.